Freedom Holding Corp. Reports 17% Revenue Growth In Q1 FY2026 Driven By Strong Insurance And Banking Segments

 Revenue from brokerage segment amounted to $176.3 million, marking a 1% year-on-year increase.
 The number of brokerage accounts increased from 683,000 to 725,000, driven by organic growth.

-The business units (including lifestyle and telecoms businesses) contributed $36.9 million in revenue, reflecting the ongoing growth of Arbuz, Freedom Ticketon, Aviata, and Freedom Telecom.
+The business units (including lifestyle and telecoms businesses) contributed $36.9 million in revenue, reflecting the ongoing growth of Arbuz.kz, Freedom Ticketon, Aviata, and Freedom Telecom.

 Net gain on trading securities also had a positive impact on financial results, amounting to $45.6 million over the three-month period ended June 30, 2025, compared to a net loss of $52.1 million for the same period in 2024.
 The majority of the profit was related to the increase in the market value of Kazakhstan government bonds included in the group's proprietary portfolio.